This article has been updated from a previous version

 Your death (or your loved one’s death) needs to be legally registered so death certificates can be issued and the process of applying for benefits, claiming insurance, and settling the estate can begin.
-The registration and certificate costs will vary by municipality and by the number of certificates ordered.
+The registration and certificate costs will vary by municipality and the number of certificates ordered.

 - Transfer services ($100+)

 This fee varies based on how many transfers are necessary and the distance involved with each transfer.
-For example, transfer services may be required to move the body from its place of death or to transport it to a cemetery or crematorium.
-But keep in mind that you don’t have to use a formal transfer service unless you need to move the body out-of-province, which obviously leads to much higher costs.
+For example, transfer services may be required to move the body from its place of death or transport it to a cemetery or crematorium.
+But keep in mind that you don’t have to use a formal transfer service unless you need to move the body out-of-province, which leads to much higher costs.